C3 Solve problems and create computational representations of mathematical situations using coding concepts and skills.

 Overview

-Students need to use a spreadsheet to balance the budget taking into account fixed and variable expenses, as well as possible income.
+Students need to use a spreadsheet to balance the budget taking into account fixed and variable expenses, as well as income.
 Students need to make predictions, make informed decisions and communicate them to the rest of the school.

 Overall Expectations Specific Expectations